This blog may contain affiliate links. Read our disclosure policy for more info.

 Canmore is one of Canada’s best winter destinations and is the perfect location for your December getaway.
 Located on the edge of Banff National Park and Kananaskis country, there’s no shortage of fun and exciting things to do in Canmore in December.

-Besides the great outdoors, the bustling town’s streets are filled with cute cafes, gourmet restaurants, and of course, boutique shops which make escaping the cold possible too.
+Besides the great outdoors, the bustling town’s streets are filled with cute cafes and coffee shops, gourmet restaurants, and of course, boutique shops which make escaping the cold possible too.
 After a day of winter hiking or hitting the slopes, hanging out fireside with a cold beer or delicious meal is perfect.

 Aside from the fun activities you typically can do in the winter in Canmore, when you visit in December you also get fun holiday events!
 Festival of the Trees is one of the largest events which runs throughout the entire month!
 There are different special events throughout the holiday season that you can attend with a purchased ticket (ticket prices vary depending on the event).